Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 ADVANCED TOOLS FOR CHOOSING THE BEST CHART TYPES FOR YOUR TRADING STYLE

-I have listed some advanced tools and features supporting automated trading strategies on Quotex.
-They include:
+Quotex has some advanced tools and features supporting automated trading strategies.
+They include the following:

 BOTTOM LINE

 As we have seen above, Quotex offers four chart types, namely the candlestick chart, linear chart, bar chart, and Heiken Ashi chart.
-These charts have different aspects which can aid with earning profits in online trading.
-You should choose one that works well with your trading strategies.
+These charts have different aspects that can aid with earning profits in online trading.
+Choose whichever chart works best with your trading strategies.